jaedsonpys/poinsys/README.md

 # Poinsys

-A simple point system made with Arduino, obtaining information via serial communication with Python.
+A simple point (entry and exit of users) system made with Arduino, obtaining information via serial communication with Python.

 - Arduino UNO
 - RFID - MFRC522